nhestrompia/fautor/README.md

 There is also a donation functionality in the dApp where supports can be done both via ETH and EST(Example Stable Token).

 For subscription payments, the predetermined address will receive 8% of each subscription payment.
-For donations, 4% each donation will be sent to predetermined address in the same transaction with a payment splitting logic.
+For donations, 4% of each donation will be sent to predetermined address in the same transaction with a payment splitting logic.

+Users can cancel their subscriptions any time in the User page and that will stop the payments from them

-Used technologies
+Used technologies/tools

 Backend

-    Solidity,
-    OpenZeppelin,
+    Solidity
+    OpenZeppelin
-    IPFS and nft.storage,
+    IPFS and nft.storage
-    Hardhat,
-    mongoDB,
+    Hardhat
+    mongoDB
     nodeJS

 Frontend

-    React,
-    Next.js,
-    Ethers,
+    React
+    Next.js
+    Ethers
+    TailwindCSS

 Testing

-    Hardhat,
+    Hardhat
     Chai